-Julian Steckel was supported by BBT between 2007 and 2011, when this page was last updated.
-For an up to date biography visit www.ks-schoerke.de.
+Julian Steckel was supported by BBT between 2007 and 2011.
+For an up-to-date biography visit solea-management.com

 I am deeply grateful and feel very much honoured to be chosen for a Borletti Buitoni Trust Fellowship.
 In these days of thousand and one competitions the Borletti Buitoni Trust stands as an exception because it really cares for its candidates in a way which I have never experienced before.
 The foundation’s support enables me to think further than I could do before and helps to make some of my dreams come real – it gives me new ideas, new inspiration and artistic freedom.
 Therefore I want to say thank you very much for all of your support!